h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ## Objective

 Many tools, such as ROC and Precision-Recall Curves, are available to evaluate how good or bad a classification model predicts outcomes.
 In this tutorial, we will use a subset of the Freddie Mac Single-Family Loan-Level dataset to build a classification model and use it to predict if a loan will become delinquent.
-Through H2O’s Driverless AI Diagnostic tool, we will explore the financial impacts the false positive, and false negative predictions have while exploring tools like ROC Curve, Prec-Recall, Gain and Lift Charts, K-S Chart.
-Finally, we will explore a few metrics such as AUC, F-Scores, GINI, MCC, and Log Loss to evaluate the performance of the generated model.
+Through H2O's Driverless AI Diagnostic tool, we will explore the financial impacts the false positive and false negative predictions have while exploring tools like ROC Curve, Prec-Recall, Gain Charts, Lift Charts, and K-S Chart.
+Finally, we will explore a few metrics such as AUC, F-Scores, GINI, MCC, and Log Loss to evaluate the generated model's performance.

 **Note:** We recommend that you go over the entire tutorial first to review all the concepts; that way, you will be more familiar with the content once you start the experiment.